spencerkclark/faceted/README.md

 I have recently re-written the entire module to make it easier to add different layouts.
 Previously, the only two layouts enabled were a basic grid layout with no colorbar, and a grid layout with a common colorbar at the bottom of the figure.
-In addition to those, I have now added support for a common colorbar on the right of the figure, and colorbars at the bottom for every subplot in the figure.
+Now one could add a common colorbar to the bottom, left, top, or right of the figure, or one can add colorbars to each panel (also on the bottom, left, top, or right).

-It should be straightforward to enable other colorbar positions (e.g. left and top in the common colorbar case, and left, right, and top in the multiple colobar case), but I have not gotten to that yet.
-Other layouts like colorbars on the ends of rows of subplots or columns of subplots should be possible to add without too much effort too.

 Another project with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have support